janmoritzmeyer0210/ImpftermineBot/Readme.md

 ## Install
 After you've set the Enviroment Variables, install docker and docker-compose and docker-compose up -d should do the rest :)

+## Todos
+- Twitter Integration
+- Check which dates are available and include them in the notification
+- Reserve appointments